alvinindra/alvinindra/README.md

 ### Hi! 👋 I'm Alvin Indra.
-I’m a Front-End Developer with 2+ years of experience in fields such as Web Designer.
-My primary focus is on slicing website with design from Figma or Adobe XD.
-Another is integrating API to the application with Axios.
+A Front-End Web Developer with 2+ years of experience.
+Now working on PT Paninti Hub Indonesia as Front-End Developer for the Web Platform Team.
+Maintaining 4+ web application in a single monorepo and guiding a new Front-End Web Developer to work with company.

 - 🔭 I’m currently working on <a href="https://www.linkedin.com/company/pt-paninti-hub-indonesia">PT Paninti Hub Indonesia</a>
 - 🌱 I’m currently learning about Vue 3, Microfront-end and Performance Web